webofdata/specification-archived/specification.md

           required: false
           type: "boolean"
           description: "Used in combination with connected to indicate if the subject is the source or the target of the connections to be found.
 Default value is false."
-        - name: "text"
-          in: "query"
-          required: false
-          type: "string"
-          description: "Can only be used in conjunction with the dataset query parameter.
-Searches for subjects whose wod:title or wod:description property values contain the value of the text expression"
         - name: "dataset"
           in: "query"
           required: false